oestrich/ex_venture/docs/admin/effects.md

 This helps limit which damage types are used in the application of a skill.
 If a damage effect's type is not in the list of it's `type` then the damage is halved.
 For example, if a `slashing` damage effect was matched with a `bludgeoning` `damage/type` effect, then the slashing damage is halved.

+This might happen when all of a player's armor and weapon effects are combined with the skill they are using.
+A piece of armor might be described as "magic users only", and have a `damage/type` of `["arcane", "ice", "fire"]` to restrict what skills a player might use while wearing them.
+If they try using a dagger with `slashing` damage, then their `slashing` damage is halved.

 ## damage/over-time

 ```